ucsc-cgp/training-resources/WDL/README.md

 This document is intended for those users who already have a basic understanding of WDL and its components, but are struggling with getting started writing their own workflow or debugging.
 If you are new to WDL, it may be best to start with [Dockstore's beginner WDL resources](https://docs.dockstore.org/en/develop/getting-started/getting-started-with-wdl.html) first.

-This document is arranged in two sections. **Recipes** are large blocks of code to serve as an example or template of how to do a specific task in WDL.
-Some of these examples build upon each other, so it may be worth reading this section in order, but all instances are cross-referenced if you prefer to only read what you really need to know. **Tips** are more focused on small pieces of advice, more in the vein of a Stack Overflow post which reminds you that Python is zero-indexed instead of a full framework for using indices to extract elements from an array.
+This document is arranged in multiple sections with different pedalogical purposes:
+* **Recipes** are large blocks of code to serve as an example or template of how to do a specific task in WDL.
+* **Lessons** are explanations of a particular WDL concept which is not well-defined in the WDL spec.
+* **Quick tips** are more focused on small pieces of advice and reminders.

 ## Contribution